DoctorKhan/The-Social-Game-Book/src/10_part/030_principle_social_rhythm.md

-# Chapter 4: Principle 1: The Technology of Social Rhythm
+# Principle 1: The Technology of Social Rhythm

 The clue I found in the Balinese calendar wasn't just a cultural quirk; it was the key to the first principle of human connection: **Social Rhythm**.